RhythMetrix/MTG-Proposal/proposal.md

 If time permits, the following stretch features will be implemented in order of priority:

 * Users will be able to change the color scheme of the website from light mode to dark mode
+* Users deck will be saved with local storage
+* Users will be able to remove cards from their custom deck
-* Users will be able to save and view playlists using local storage
+* Users will be able to change the card limit of their deck
-* Users will be able to...
+* Users will be able to randomize the cards on the home page

 **Example:**
 * Users will be able to save and view favorited artworks using local storage